eshan-b/limit-order-book-simulator/README.md

 - **Live Book Display**: Real-time view of best bid/ask prices and market spread

 - **Data Replay**: Parse and replay historical order book data from LOBSTER (NASDAQ Historical TotalView-ITCH) files for simulation and analysis

+*Note: More replay data can be found here: [LOBSTER data](https://lobsterdata.com/info/DataSamples.php).
+Also consider that this app only supports a single order level LOB.*

 ## Prerequisites